balmas/cts-handles/proposal.md

 http://cts.perseids.org/api/cts?request=GetCapabilities&urn=urn:cts:greekLit:tlg0012.tlg002

+## Outstanding Questions
+* What if a template handle resolves to multiple possibilities?
+I.e. if there are multiple providers for a work level template handle?

 # Appendix 1 - User Stories

 US 1 As a user I want a CTS Work URN (with a passage reference) to resolve to a list of URLs serving editions and translations of this work.